 (A second populated UART would be handy at times, but not often enough to justify the hassle of soldering a header myself.)

-A very useful board if you don't need documentation.
+A very useful board if you don't need documentation or built-in WiFi.